Where to Sell Handmade Crafts Online: Your Ultimate Guide

 Should I sell on multiple platforms or just one?

-Who should consider selling handmade crafts online?
+Who should consider building their own website to sell handmade crafts online?

 Is it safe to sell my handmade crafts online?